antonymcgreen/PowerShell-Docs.ru-ru/reference/docs-conceptual/developer/hosting/host02-sample.md

     }

     /// <summary>
-    /// Gets the dimentions of the largest window size that can be
+    /// Gets the dimensions of the largest window size that can be
     /// displayed.
 This example uses the Console.LargestWindowWidth and
     /// console.LargestWindowHeight properties to determine the returned
     /// value of this property.